 Biography of Mitchell J. Landrieu

 Mitch Landrieu was sworn in as the 61st Mayor of New Orleans on May 3, 2010 with a clear mandate to usher in a new era of peace and prosperity in New Orleans.
 On February 1, 2014, Mayor Landrieu was overwhelmingly reelected to a second term and is continuing to deliver major victories.
 He is the first mayor in the city to be elected by majorities of both white and African-American voters, a feat he accomplished twice.

-Under Landrieu, New Orleans has become America’s best comeback story and one of the fastest growing major city in the U.S. according to the U.S. Census, ranked #1 metropolitan area for overall economic recovery by the Brookings Institute and was named most improved city for business by Wall Street Journal’s MarketWatch.
-New Orleans received the World Tourism Award for outstanding accomplishments in the travel and hospitality industry and Forbes named New Orleans the #1 city for “brain gain.”
-Now, the city is moving forward towards its 300th anniversary in 2018.
-The people of New Orleans know what it’s like to win and want more of it.
+Under Landrieu, New Orleans has become America’s best comeback story and one of the fastest growing major cities in America.
+Since 2010, New Orleans has been ranked as the #1 metropolitan area for overall economic recovery by the Brookings Institute and as America’s Best City for School Reform by the Fordham Institute.
+New Orleans also received the World Tourism Award for outstanding accomplishments in the travel and hospitality industry.
+Now, the city is continuing to progress toward its 300th anniversary in 2018.

-As Mayor, Landrieu committed to make New Orleans safer by reforming the New Orleans Police Department and launching a comprehensive strategy to tackle the city’s historically high murder rate with a focus on prevention, intervention, enforcement and rehabilitation.
+As Mayor, Landrieu committed to make safer by reforming the New Orleans Police Department and launching NOLA FOR LIFE, a comprehensive strategy to tackle the city’s historically high murder rate with a focus on prevention, intervention, enforcement and rehabilitation.
 There are early signs of progress - violent crime is trending down, and 2014 saw the lowest number of murders in 43 years.

-Landrieu has initiated a blight reduction strategy that has reduced overall blight by 10,000 properties since 2010, the most aggressive blight reduction in the country.
-He also secured nearly a half billion new dollars from FEMA for critical infrastructure and capital improvements to get New Orleans’ recovery going, including new funds for road and drainage projects, park and playground renovations, and new criminal justice facilities.
+Landrieu has initiated a strategy that has reduced overall blight by 15,000 properties since 2010, the most aggressive blight reduction in the country.
+He also secured over a billion new dollars from FEMA for critical infrastructure and capital improvements to get New Orleans’ recovery going, including new funds for road and drainage projects, park and playground renovations, and new criminal justice facilities.

-Landrieu began his term facing a nearly $100 million mid-year budget hole, about 20% of City Hall’s overall budget, that he closed by cutting smart and reorganizing City services.
-To keep the budget balanced, he again cut City spending in 2011 and 2012, while still delivering better services.
+Landrieu began his term facing a nearly $100 million mid-year budget hole, about 20 percent of City Hall’s overall budget, that he closed by cutting smart and reorganizing City services.
+To keep the budget balanced, he again cut spending in 2011 and 2012, while still delivering better services.
 Today, the City is seeing unprecedented sales and property tax growth due to the work done to make tough choices in the early years of his administration.
 The City has also leveraged over $100 million in private, philanthropic and federal grant funds for key priorities.

 Landrieu has also focused on making City Hall more business and customer-friendly.
 Overall customer service improvements at City Hall have included launching a One Stop Shop for licenses and permits, adding a 311 service where residents can get key information and make requests for basic City services, and launching the first ever online notification tool to inform citizens of land-use changes.